Koodous/docs.koodous.com/docs/yara/droidbox.md

 ```

 #Send SMS
 If during the dynamic analysis the application send any SMS we register that.
-For instance, a tipical Android trojan after the installation and execution, it download a list of premium number and then send one SMS to each one.
+For instance, a tipical Android trojan after the installation and execution, it downloads a list of premium numbers and then sends one SMS to each one.

 You can view this in the Droidbox report, under the **Analysis report** tab of the application (SMS).